TiBarification/SCPDiscord-LabAPI/docs/CreateBot.md

 1. [Open the Discord developer portal](https://discord.com/developers/applications).
 2. Create a new application in the top right corner.
 3. Click add bot in the bot tab.
 4. **(IMPORTANT!)** Turn off public status in the bot tab.
 If anyone can add the bot they can use commands on your bot through their own server which bypasses your permissions!
+If someone else has added your bot to their server you can tell the bot to leave it using the `--leave` command line parameter (Use --help for more info).

 ![Image showing a Discord selection box](img/botPublic.png)